 All statistical analyses were performed using the R statistical programming environment (R Core Team 2013).
 The R code used for these analyses can be retrieved from https://github.com/jamesrlawson/functional-diversity/tree/master/scripts.
 Statistical significance was interpreted at alpha = 0.05.

-Only species present at >1 % cover in plots were included in the analysis (n=107, from a total of 327 species).
-Sufficient trait data were available for inclusion in the analysis for 107 species of a total 126 species identified as present at > 1% abundance (see Table 4 for data density information).
-Data deficient species lacking values for more than four traits could not be included as they produced gaps in the distance matrix used to calculate functional diversity.
+Only species present at >1 % cover in plots were included in the analysis (n=126, from a total of 327 species).
+Data deficient species lacking values for more than four traits could not be included in the analysis as they produced gaps in the distance matrix used to calculate functional diversity.
+Thus a final total of 107 species were included in the analysis (see Table 4 for data density information).
 All trait values were transformed by log10 prior to analysis.
-Table 5 gives summary statistics for the trait dataset.
+Table 5 provides summary statistics for the trait dataset.

 Table 4.
-Data density.
 Coverage describes the total proportional coverage at a site for which species were included in the analysis.
-Density values for each trait describe the proportional coverage at a site for which data about that trait was included in the analysis.
+Density values for each trait describe the proportional coverage at a site for which data for that trait were included in the analysis.
 N.B. leaf narrowness and wood density were not available for grasses or ferns; seed mass and flowering period were also not available for ferns.